Get 20% off your order with the code WINTER20!

 Sleeping on your side is still a good position

 Sleeping on your side is another good sleeping position.
-This is also the most common sleeping position for most people who can move on their side.
+This is also the most popular sleeping position for most people who can move on their side.
 It can help reduce snoring and improve breathing.
 This side position can also reduce pressure on internal organs and promote good digestion.

 Morphea Tip: " For extra support, place a pillow between your knees.
 This will align your spine ."